 Flavor Tip: You can play with the flavor a bit in small increments.
 For example, I added a bit of coffee concentrate (only 1/4 teaspoon) to my icing.
 I really liked both flavors and couldn’t pick a favorite (neither could my husband).

-How to Freeze and Reheat Donuts
+How Long Are Donuts Good For? — How to Freeze and Reheat Donuts

 - After enjoying a few fresh donuts–Is there anything more heavenly than a warm donut?–I bagged them and put them in the freezer.
 Just be sure to do this step after the icing has set completely.
+Frozen donuts can keep for a month, while fresh donuts keep for only a couple days.

 - Reheat Instructions: You can defrost straight from frozen in 10 second intervals, until warmed through, in the microwave on high or using the defrost setting.